 23. Not giving me any punctures, especially when I was off road.

 24. For the waves and nods from other riders, instantly connecting you with strangers.

-Whether it's Festive500 or your weekend ride, embrace the mundane moments not just the glory.
-Even though we should all celebrate achievements, you might find that noticing the small pleasures is where real happiness and fulfillment on the bike lies.
+Whether it's #Festive500 or a weekend ride, embrace the mundane moments not just the final glory.
+Even though we should all celebrate the big achievements, you might find that noticing the small pleasures is where real happiness and fulfillment on the bike lies.
 As is true, you might say, for life.